PaddyWan/vits.cpp/README.md

+This is a fork of the main: https://github.com/maxilevi/vits.cpp All the main changes are in different branches with pull request to the main repo.
+My main branch combines all these changes and add some additional changes for my specific desktop linux settup.

 # vits-cpp

 a cpp ggml port of "VITS: Conditional Variational Autoencoder with Adversarial Learning for End-to-End Text-to-Speech." for use in mobile devices.